 Apostille

-Both Poland and New Zealand, are parties to the Convention Abolishing the Requirement of Legalisation for Foreign Public Documents, signed in the Hague on 5 October 1961.
-This means it is enough to obtain the apostille at a local office to use a document from New Zealand in Poland.
+Both Poland and New Zealand, are parties to the Convention Abolishing the Requirement of Legalisation for Foreign Public Documents signed in the Hague on 5 October 1961.
+This means that it is sufficient to obtain the apostille at a local authority to use a New Zealand document in Poland.
+Apostille on documents issued in New Zealand is issued by the New Zealand Department of Internal Affairs (more information here).

 Materials